alfydev/solari-crawler/README.md

 You also need:
-* A working local Wordpress installation, whose /wp-content/uploads/ directory is writable by the user running the application
+* A working local Wordpress installation, whose /wp-content/uploads/ directory branch is writable by the user running the application
 * A /tmp/ directory writable by the user running the application

 # Test & Execution